Overview

 rm: cannot remove `thesis': Is a directory

-To really get rid of thesis
+To really get rid of thesis we must also delete the file draft.txt.

-We can do this with the recursive option for rm
+We can do this with the recursive option for rm:

 $ rm -r thesis